KiranAminPanjwani/KiranAminPanjwani/README.md

 | Project Name      | Description |
 | :---:        |    :----   |
+| [Imdad](https://imdad.netlify.app/)  | Bridging the gap between NGOs and public.
+Encouraging people to raise money for needy people and maintaining an accurate record of their valuable donations.
 | [LeatherHoard](https://leatherhoard.netlify.app/)     | A basic template for e-commerce website, designed with HTML, CSS and Bootstrap.
 It is an open-source website.
 | [Randomized Color Lab](https://colors-lab.netlify.app/)     | A React color-guessing project will help beginners understand the basic principles of React.js (components, properties, and hooks).
 | [Work Flash](https://workflash.netlify.app/)     | Do you desire greater exposure for your projects?
 Do you want others to be able to learn from your project?
 If the answer is yes, you are in the right place.
 The "Work Flash" website will assist you in growing your network and showcasing your work to the world.
 Grow your website to attract more viewers by contributing it to "Work Flash."